-NWDAF may collect the mapping information as described in clause 6.2.8.2.4.4 before sending request to AF in step 3a or step 3b in Figure 6.2.8.2.3-1.
+If there is no NAT between the UE and the AF, NWDAF may collect the mapping information as described in clause 6.2.8.2.4.4 before sending request to AF in step 3a or step 3b in Figure 6.2.8.2.3-1.

-If the user plane session between the UE and the AF is released, the AF / NWDAF shall remove the stored correlation information between UE IP address / prefix and UE SUPI / GPSI.
+If the user plane session between the UE and the AF is released, the AF / NWDAF removes the stored correlation information between UE IP address and UE SUPI / GPSI.

-For all procedures defined in this clause 6.2.8.2.4.3, a specific combination of S-NSSAI/DNN shall be corresponding to a single PDU session for a UE to access the AF (either in trusted domain or untrusted domain).
+For all procedures defined in this clause 6.2.8.2.4.1, a specific combination of S-NSSAI/DNN shall be corresponding to a single PDU session for a UE to access the AF (either in trusted domain or untrusted domain).